ugenu/electrolizer/README.md

   let electrolizer = new Electrolizer(bus);
 ```

 And now you're ready to automate!
-Refer to [Nightmare docs](https://github.com/segmentio/nightmare) for general use, keeping in mind we use `.run()` to perform the queue.
+Keep in mind we use `.run()` to perform the queue.

 ## Detailed Docs
 We humbly thank [Nightmare](https://github.com/segmentio/nightmare) for providing the documentation listed here.